min2ha/ukwa-site/content/target/71222/index.en.md

   "start_date": "2018-09-15T09:00:00Z"
 }

-# Open Research Online Student Dissertations for module: A329 The making of Welsh history

 The Open university runs a dissertation module on Welsh history.
 The best of those dissertations each year are made publicly and freely available from the 'Open Research Online Student Dissertations for module:A329 The making of Welsh history' web page.